slint-ui/slint/README.md

 SixtyFPS is in active development.
 Its state of development depends on the kind of application.

- - **Embedded**: *Ready!* SixtyFPS is already hapily used by customer on embedded device (running on a Arm processor with Linux).
-We are looking into also supporting microcontrolers
+ - **Embedded**: *Ready!* SixtyFPS is already happily used by customer on embedded device (running on a Arm processor with Linux).
+We are also looking into supporting microcontrollers.
  - **Desktop**: *In Progress*.
-SixtyFPS is usable on Windows, Linux and Mac, but we still need a lot of work to get to the level of integration we are aiming at.
+SixtyFPS is usable on Windows, Linux and Mac, but a lot of work is still needed to get to the level of integration we are aiming at.
  - **Mobile** (Android/iOS): *Todo*.
-We haven't started supporting mobile platform, but it is our intention to do so in the future.
+We haven't started supporting mobile platforms yet, but it is our intention to do so in the future.
- - **Web**: We our focus is on Embedded and Desktop applications.
+ - **Web**: Our focus is on Embedded and Desktop applications.
 We do not intend to compete in the web space as a primary platform.
-That said, SixtyFPS can compile to WebAssembly and the demo are running in a web browser.
+That said, SixtyFPS can compile to WebAssembly and the demos are running in a web browser.
 But the web support is currently limited to demo purposes.

 ## Documentation